-Academic Year: 2022/23 Total fund allocated: Date Updated: Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: High Quality PE Teaching The primary focus for the school is on the ongoing employment of a part-time, highly trained PE specialist teacher, whose role is to ensure high quality sporting provision for all pupils and to improve their progress.
-The delivery of high quality PE teaching has been achieved through our part time employment of a specialist PE teacher.
+Academic Year: 2023/24 Total fund allocated: Date Updated: 2023/2024 primary school nunils undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: highly trained PE specialist teacher, The delivery of high quality PE teaching has been achieved through our part time employment of a specialist PE teacher.
 We also work on initiatives to support less active pupils.
-In excess of £30,000/annum school day.
+In excess of £40,000/annum school day.
 It has increased pupil satisfaction and enjoyment levels.
-It has also widened the range of sports r ·
+It has also widened the range of sports available to our pupils.
+This impact r ·

-Key indicator 2: The profile of PESSPA A being raised across the school as a to ool for whole sch ool improvement Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: To ensure that PESSPA is highly integrated into the school day, with opportunities for sport and physical activity being widespread and varied.
+Key indicator 2: The profile of PESSPA A being raised across the school as a t ool for whole sch nool improvement Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: activity being widespread and varied.
 To offer a very wide range of sports during the core day and to enrich this offer with extended day activities.
 In addition to our core school day offer, we ensure our pupils have access to a range of after school sport clubs such as Tai Kwando, yoga, football, racquet sports, netball, athletics/multisport, dance.
 We have engaged the services of a range of specialists including Elm Sports, Stretch Yoga and Dance Focus to help us deliver these sessions with high quality specialist coaching.
 To raise the profile of PESSPA, we work on an ethos of constant recognition for sporting achievements around the school.
 Medals are awarded on a regular basis for soft skills such as participation, encouragement and leadership, and there is a culture of reward for strong personal and social skills in sport, eg. showing determination, teamwork and resilience, and again, leadership.
 The year finishes with a whole school sports day which is competitive yet fun for all pupils of all abilities.
-This event is largely run by the Year 6 pupils, who develop and demonstrate their leadership skills in order to run this event successfully. £5,000 The measures taken create a culture of achievement and recognition for sporting engagement, as well as creating a wide range of opportunities for pupils to try different activities which may ignite an interest in sport and physical activity.
+This event is largely run by the Year 6 pupils, who develop and demonstrate their leadership skills in order to run this The measures taken create a culture of achievement and recognition for sporting engagement, as well as creating a wide range of opportunities for pupils to try different activities which may ignite an interest in sport and physical activity.
 This impact can be evidenced from pupil satisfaction questionnaires, and levels of participation / engagement.
 We build on the relationships we have with outside organisations constantly; to ensure they are sustainable.
 We also look for new links where needed.

+event successfully.

 The school also has strong links with

-partner organisations to aid event

-participation and spark further interest
+partner organisations to aid event participation and spark further interest

 in sport:

-Alleyn's Sports Academy

-Burgess Sports which includes
+· Alleyn's Sports Academy · Burgess Sports which includes

-Peckham BMX, Southwark Tigers rugby ,
+Peckham BMX, Southwark Tigers rugby,

-Southwark city tennis, Burgess Park

-Cricket Club, Lynn Boxing Club, London
+Southwark city tennis, Burgess Park Cricket Club, Lynn Boxing Club, London

 Community Boxing.